 Out of character moments can be appropriate when someone in your story is faced with an unusual circumstance they wouldn’t encounter in their everyday life, be it a death, deception, injury or illness, etc. The event in question need not be negative to prompt your character to break.
 They may experience love at first sight or overnight fame.
 No matter the catalyst, character breaks are a tool every author should strive to master and use thoughtfully, circumstances permitting.

-Now, you may be tempted to pepper them into your story with wild and reckless abandon.
-My docile, dovish darling who wouldn’t hurt a fly is going to pile drive her boss!
-The bad boy of my story is going to adopt two kittens and develop a love of baking!
+You may be tempted to pepper them into your story with wild and reckless abandon.
+Maybe your docile, dovish darling who wouldn’t hurt a fly is going to pile drive her boss, or the bad boy of your story is going to adopt two kittens and develop a love of baking.
 Specifically scones!
-Whoa there, pal.
+Whoa there.
 While out of character moments can be useful in creating interest and dimension, when their execution is careless and poor, they are confusing at best and a complete turnoff for your reader at worst.

 More than once, I have heard writers affectionately describe their characters as having “run away with the story” when referencing a break in their pattern of behavior.
 The problem with giving your characters this level of self-determination and control is that oftentimes the proper protocol for pattern breaks is not observed, thus the event in question feels erratic in all the wrong ways.
 If you want the break to feel justified and well-written, you must consider exactly why and how it happens.

 Circumstances preceding the break